-McKay parlayed her volunteer paintings into a sequence of advertising and marketing jobs, the introduction of her very own copywriting business, and an extended career as an author and instructor at the Loft Literary Center.
+McKay parlayed her volunteer paintings into a sequence of advertising and marketing jobs, the introduction of her own copywriting business, and an extended career as an author and instructor at the Loft Literary Center.
 She authored numerous books, inclusive of one — about woman motorcyclists of the 1930s and 40s — that will be launched posthumously.

 McKay died Sept.
 17 of mind cancer at her home in Minneapolis.
 She turned 72.

-“She pursued that together with her traditional determination and vigor,” he stated.
+“She pursued that with her traditional determination and vigor,” he stated.
 “And she did get a letter of reference from me.”

 Raised in St. Paul and West St. Paul, McKay spent her adult existence in Minneapolis.
 There, she raised her children, advanced huge-ranging connections inside the metropolis’s literary network, and evolved a lifelong hobby of motorcycling — always riding at the return of her husband’s motorbike.